Support for mortgage interest (SMI) loans

 How much SMI can you get?

-This is usually lower than your actual mortgage interest rate.
+This is often lower than your actual mortgage interest rate.

-The standard interest rate is only 2.65% at the moment even though other interest rates have increased recently.
+The standard interest rate is 3.16% at the moment.

 How do you get an SMI loan?